ashki23/Python-notes/python-lib.md

   - Software packaging and distribution: `venv`
   - Launching parallel tasks: `concurrent.futures`

-The following shows some of the above libraries’ applications.
+The following are some of applications of the above modules.

 ### Miscellaneous operating system interfaces (`os`)